contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ###### Metadata

  * Added some new macros, `(storylet:)` and `(open-storylets:)`, to support "storylets", an alternative way to link between groups of passages that's preferable for writing non-linear "episodic" interactive fiction.
 Instead of writing direct links between each episode, you instead write a requirement at the start of each episode, specifying (using a 'when' lambda) when would be the best time to let the player visit the passages.
 An example is `(storylet: when $season is "spring")`.
 Then, when you want the player to go to an episode, you use macros like `(open-storylets:)` to get a list of which storylet passages are available right now, and create links or other structures from there.
 Thanks to Emily Short for popularising the "storylet" design pattern.
+ * Added an `(urgency:)` macro, which, when used alongside `(storylet:)`, alters the order in which `(open-storylets:)` sorts this passage, placing it higher than storylets with a lower "urgency" value.
+ * Added an `(exclusivity:)` macro, which, when used alongside `(storylet:)`, causes it to be the only passage available in `(open-storylets:)` whenever it's open.
+Use this for very plot-critical storylets that mustn't be missed.
+For multiple passages with `(exclusivity:)`, the highest exclusivity values override lower ones.
  * Added a `(metadata:)` macro, which, when placed in a passage, adds values to the `(passage:)` datamap for that passage, allowing you to store any arbitrary data on it for your own use.
 This takes the same values as `(dm:)` - string names and data values in alternation.

 ###### Colours